Archived - Healthy Homes Renovation Tax Credit

 For the 2012 tax year: you can claim expenses related to work billed for between October 1, 2011 and December 31, 2012.

-For tax years 2013 and after: each year, you can claim expenses related to work billed for in that year.
+For tax years 2013 to 2016: each year, you can claim expenses related to work billed for in that year.

 You can claim up to $10,000 worth of eligible expenses per year.